-7.14 The tenure review process includes a performance evaluation component (self-evaluation, the peer evaluation, student evaluations, the manager evaluation, and a self-maintained file) and a review/recommendation component.
-The peer review process is described in sections 7.3 through 7.7.
-The management evaluation shall include the results of the peer review committee process.
-The review/recommendation component is conducted by a Joint Tenure Review Committee (“JTRC”).
-The JTRC consists of two elements, the Division Tenure Committee (“DTC”) and the Institutional Tenure Review Committee (“ITRC”).
+7.17 The tenure review process is conducted by the Institutional Tenure Review Committee (ITRC) described in this Article.
+The ITRC shall review the peer evaluation component from the Division Tenure Committee (DTC), the self-evaluation, student evaluations, the Administrator evaluation, and the faculty self-maintained file.

-7.14.1 The DTC functions as the peer review committee in the evaluation of the contract faculty member who is being considered for tenure and makes appropriate recommendations to the ITRC or the JTRC.
+7.17.1 The DTC functions as the peer review committee in the evaluation of the contract (tenure-track) faculty member who is being considered for tenure and makes appropriate recommendations to the ITRC.

-7.14.1.1 The DTC shall consist of two faculty members.
-The first member is appointed by the Division Chair (or the appropriate manager, if there is no Chair).
-The second member is appointed by the contract faculty member after consultation with the Division Chair (manager) and the first member.
-(If the Division Chair is a contract faculty member, the first member is appointed by the Academic Senate President (designee) following consultation with the division faculty.)
+7.17.1.1 The DTC shall consist of two faculty members.
+The first member is appointed by the Division Chair (or the assigned administrator, if there is no Chair).
+The second member is appointed by the contract faculty member after consultation with the Division Chair (or administrator if no chair) and the first member.
+(If the Division Chair is a contract faculty member, the first member is appointed by the Academic Senate President (or designee) following consultation with the division faculty.)

-7.14.1.2 DTC members shall be tenured faculty unless the contract faculty member, the Division Chair, and the chair of the ITRC mutually agree to the appointment of a contract faculty member.
+7.17.1.2 DTC members shall be tenured faculty unless the contract faculty member, the Division Chair, and the chair of the ITRC mutually agree to the appointment of a contract faculty member.

-7.14.1.3 A vacancy on the DTC shall be filled on the same basis as the initial appointment of the DTC member who vacated the position.
-Except as set forth in section 7.14.1.4, DTC members shall serve for the entire tenure review process.
+7.17.1.3 A vacancy on the DTC shall be filled on the same basis as the initial appointment of the DTC member who vacated the position.
+Except as set forth in section 7.16.1.4, DTC members are encouraged to serve for the entire tenure review process.

-7.14.1.4 The contract faculty member may appoint a replacement for the second member of the DTC in the second or third contract year (but not both).
+7.17.1.4 The contract faculty member may appoint a replacement for the second member of the DTC in the second or third contract year (but not both).
 The appointment must be made prior to October 1 of the second or third contract year.
-The Division Chair and the Vice President, Instruction shall be informed of the replacement in writing not later than October 1 of the year in which the replacement is appointed.
+The Division Chair and the Vice President of Instruction shall be informed of the replacement in writing not later than October 1 of the year in which the replacement is appointed.

-7.14.1.5 Decisions and recommendations of the DTC shall be determined by mutual agreement of the members.
+7.17.1.5 Decisions and recommendations of the DTC shall be determined by mutual agreement of the members.
 If there is no mutual agreement, the tiebreaker shall be the Division Chair.
 If there is no mutual agreement and the Division Chair is a DTC member, the tiebreaker shall be a tenured faculty member who is chosen by majority vote of the division’s tenured faculty.

-7.14.1.6 The DTC may recommend that a contract faculty member be considered for early tenure as provided by sections 7.17.1(a) or 7.18.2(a).
-In order to receive consideration, each of the criteria of this section must be satisfied.
+7.17.1.6 The DTC may recommend that a contract faculty member be considered for early tenure as provided by sections 7.20.1(a) or 7.21.2(a).
+In order to receive consideration, the criteria of this section must be satisfied.

-The contract faculty member must have been tenured at another College or University or must have eight years (16 semesters) of service as a temporary faculty member in the District.
+The contract faculty member must have been tenured at another College or University or must have eight years (16 semesters) of service as a temporary faculty member in the District (SLOCCCD).

-the contract faculty member must have a history of overall “excellent” ratings on the peer evaluations in the District.
+If previously employed in the District the contract faculty member must have a history of overall “excels” ratings on the peer evaluations.

-The contract faculty member’s most current peer evaluation must have an overall evaluation rating of “excellent.”
+The contract faculty member’s current and previous (if applicable) peer evaluation(s) must have an overall evaluation rating of “excels.”

-The current student evaluations must be above the division mean.
+The current student evaluations must be positive overall.